Graduate school is enriching, enlightening, and (to be honest) a little brutal. We've been there. Let us help you.Get Started

 Alex earned his Master's in Musicology from Oxford University and his Bachelor's, with a double major in in Mathematics and Music, from Harvard University.
 He has been tutoring students for over eight years.

 Allison recieved an MPhil in Modern Eastern Studies from University of Oxford and graduated from Williams College with a BA in Arabic Studies.
 Currently, she is a Center for Arabic Study Abroad Fellow.

 Ash earned a BA in Social Studies (Harvard), an MPhil in Intellectual History and Political Thought (University of Cambridge), and a JD (Yale).
 He is currently a PhD candidate in Political Science at Columbia University.

 Daniel is a contributing writer for the New York Times Magazine and author of 5 books of literary nonfiction.
 He holds an MFA in Fiction (Columbia University), and has taught at Saint Ann's School, Columbia University, and elsewhere.

 Sarah graduated from Brown with a BA in History & International Relations.
-She currently attends the University of Hong Kong and the University of Pennsylvania, where she is a History PhD candidate.
+She holds a PhD in History from the University of Hong Kong and the University of Pennsylvania.

 Mariam currently teaches at UCLA in English and Comparative Literature, after earning her PhD there.
 She's also a Fiction MFA student at Columbia.
 She earned her BA in Comp Lit from Princeton (summa cum laude, Phi Beta Kappa) and MSt in Islamic Art and Archaeology, with distinction, from Oxford.